Akirapearl/Akirapearl/README.md

 ### Hi there 👋

-🌱 As a hobby, i'm a Magic The Gathering player, i love reading manga and scifi/young adult novels and i'm currently learning Golang and Kubernetes!.
+🌱 As a hobby, I'm a Magic The Gathering player, I love reading manga and scifi, fantasy and young-adult novels.

-⚡ Nowadays i'm a full time Technical Support Representative for Apigee/Google Cloud products.
+⚡ Nowadays i'm a full time Devops Automation Engineer, getting more hands-on into my own IT carreer

 🔭 Looking to collaborate on begginer-friendly projects, so i can keep on learning new things!

+⚡ Fun fact: Ducks feet have no nerves or blood vessels, meaning their feet don’t feel the cold.

+Main current known technologies:
+GCP  -  Ansible (Learning)  -  Linux/Windows Administration  -  Golang (Newbie level)  - Frontend Web - SQL DB Queries/Admin (Mid level) - MongoDB (Newbie level)

 <!--
 🌱 Currently learning <img src="https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white"/>